Start your sailing adventure in Guadeloupe

 Day 8: Anse-de-Mai, Dominica to Portsmouth (5.1 nm)

 Day 8 is for you to explore the magical island that is Dominica.
 One recommendation that we have is that you anchor your boat at Portsmouth.
 However, there are many stops on the way that may tickle your fancy depending on what you might like to do.
 Again, there is no marina but plenty of anchorages so don’t worry about that.
-Just grab a buoy and float your boat wherever suits.
+Just grab a buoy and float your boat wherever suits you.

 Head to Cabrits National Park and experience the most amazing tropical forest with hiking trails for all ranges of expertise.
 If you enjoy horse riding there is also the opportunity to explore these trails on horseback.